Before the Sunset: Spring NOSB Meeting Covers New Ground; Nearly 200 Materials Up for 2017 Sunset Review

 Please be advised that it is critical that users of these materials make their voices heard during the public comment period, generally a month prior to the meeting, either by written comment, or by signing up for a Speaker Slot at the meeting.
 More details from the NOSB, below:

 USDA National Organic Program (NOP) Update

 The NOP Organic update, presented by NOP Deputy Administrator Miles McEvoy, included a preview of the 2018 strategic plan – “Protect Organic Integrity, Review the Past and Plan for the Future.”
-Several accomplishments were highlighted over the past five years, including clearer access to pasture rules, implementation of pesticide residue testing, and increased focus on audits and enforcement.
+Several accomplishments were highlighted over the past five years, including clearer access to pasture rules, implementation of pesticide residue and allergen testing, and increased focus on audits and enforcement.
 NOP is also working to deliver a new and improved searchable database for certified organic operations by later this year.
 Focus areas for the next round of rulemaking include: Animal Welfare standards, aquaculture, apiculture, mushrooms and pet food.

 National Organic Standards Board (NOSB) Update

 NOSB Chair Jean Richardson kicked off the Spring 2015 meeting by showing her magic wand and hammer to the group in order to run a “tight ship” – reminding everyone to be respectful of each other, seek common ground, and appreciate ALL stakeholder positions.
 Jean mentioned an interesting statistic — even though Organic is a $40-billion industry and growing rapidly, it is still less than 5% of overall U.S.-based agriculture.
 Richardson said the Board appreciated the large amount of public comment received since the last meeting.
 NOSB must take a multi-disciplinary and multi-faceted approach in reviewing materials and providing recommendations to NOP, and public comment is very helpful in making decisions.
 There are no easy black and white answers, everything is nuanced, she said.